Yashvi01111001/137315-YB/README.md

 ```

 ## Run the flask application
-Run the following command tp start the flask server:
+Run the following command to start the flask server:
 ```
    flask run
     ```